dylanperera/PulseNotes/backend/Architecture.md

 1. "Layered Architecture"

-Organized is organizaed into horizontal layers, each with a clear responsibility:
+Organized into horizontal layers, each with a clear responsibility:

     Frontend / View → presentation and user interaction (Electron)